 Overview of the Norming Process for the ACA Youth Outcomes Battery

-*We wish to acknowledge the contributions and leadership provided by the ACA Committee for the Advancement of Research and Evaluation, the ACA Not-for-Profit Council, and Dr. Jim Sibthorp, Dr. Laurie Browne, and Dr. Cass Morgan from the University of Utah.
-We also wish to thank the 22 camps involved in the pilot data collection for their cooperation.
+*We wish to acknowledge the contributions and leadership provided by the ACA Committee for the Advancement of Research and Evaluation, the ACA Not-for-Profit Council, and Dr. Jim Sibthorp, Dr. Laurie Browne, Dr. Cass Morgan, and Troy Bennett from the University of Utah.
+We also wish to thank the 54 camps involved in the pilot data collection for their cooperation.
 This project would not have been possible without the generous financial support of the ACA Not-for-profit Council.

 Camps and other types of youth programs are usually most interested in the outcomes experienced by their youth and how this information demonstrates the impact of their camp or program to stakeholders as well as influence program improvement strategies.
 However, there are instances when making a comparison to an external “norm” (average) is useful.

-During the summers of 2010 and 2011 the ACA (through the support of the Not-for-Profit Council) began the process of collecting normative data on the ACA Youth Outcomes Battery (YOB).
+During the summers of 2010-2011 and 2014-2015 the ACA (through the support of the Not-for-Profit Council) began the process of collecting normative data on the ACA Youth Outcomes Battery (YOB).
 All scales were included except the Young Camper Learning.
-The outcome of this project are normed tables that allow individual camps to compare their scores on the YOB outcomes to representative scores from typical ACA not-for-profit camps.
+The outcome of this project is normed tables that allow individual camps to compare their scores on the YOB outcomes to representative scores from typical ACA not-for-profit camps.
 Through the norming process, the data suggest that campers experience growth when attending camp, and this growth may be related to the amount of time spent at the particular camp.

 Download the ACA Youth Outcomes Battery Norming Tables (PDF).